priya211003/Lane-Detection/README.md

-# Lane Maintenance System using Hough Transform and Canny Edge Detection in Python
+# Lane Detection System using Hough Transform and Canny Edge Detection in Python

 This project implements a lane detection system in Python using OpenCV.
 The system processes real-time video feed, identifies lane lines on the road, and highlights them to assist in lane maintenance.
 This is achieved through edge detection (Canny) and line detection (Hough Transform) methods.